 Being encouraged in your activities feels good.
 Not only that, science shows that positive verbal encouragement can affect how well an individual performs a task.
 When someone tells you that you have the ability to do something, your brain stores that as one piece of evidence.
 The more you hear this type of comment, the more your brain convinces you that you are capable.
 There is a vast body of research showing that belief in your ability affects how successful you will be.
 Another way in which encouragement is helpful is to let you know what it is that you are doing right.
 When you are praised by the group instructor for doing something well, you can infer that what you’re doing is good for your body.
 If the instructor encourages you to adjust what you’re doing, you know that you have room to improve.
 Either way, knowledge is helpful.

 A group fitness class is a place to challenge yourself to learn new things and to push yourself harder.
 You’ll find that some in the class consider a variety of exercises their favorites for working out certain muscle groups or getting their heart pumping.
 In group fitness classes you can switch up your normal routines and learn different techniques.
 If you practice the same exercises every time you work out, your body becomes efficient at completing those exercises and will do so with lower exertion.
 Making slight variations to your movements engages different muscles and forces your body to work hard and challenge itself.
+Be sure to browse our large variety of group workout classes that range from standard workouts like body sculpt class to specialized PiYo and Body Combat classes.
+We have something for everyone!

 Working out with others is a great way to create bonds and make friendships.
 Endorphins are released into your body when you exercise.
 Endorphins help to create feelings of happiness and a sense of connection.
 It makes a certain amount of sense, therefore, that a bunch of individuals in one room who are feeling happy and connected often strike up friendships.
 If you’re an extrovert and enjoy being around a lot of people, the simple fact that other people are in the room can make your workout more enjoyable.
 Introverts, who often prefer solitary activities or small groups of people, may be more comfortable in a group than in an individual training session because the group allows for anonymity – you get to participate as little or as much as you want to in a group.